Benton County seeks applicants for federal dollars

 The State Fire Protection Services Program -- Act 833 of 1991 -- provides money for improvements to qualified fire departments and isn't intended to pay for the daily operation for fire departments.
 All expenditures using Act 833 money must be directly related to firefighting capabilities, according to the state.

-An appropriation of $113,000 for the Northwest Arkansas Council's vaccine campaign also was discussed at the Finance Committee and will be taken up again at the Committee of the Whole meeting next week.
+An appropriation of $113,000 for the Northwest Arkansas Council's vaccination campaign also was discussed at the Finance Committee and will be taken up again at the Committee of the Whole meeting next week.

 The Criminal Justice Coordinating Committee on Sept.
 9 gave a presentation to the county American Rescue Plan Committee on jail expansion using money from the federal plan.

-The county plans to use a little over $1 million in rescue plan money to replace the original heating and air-conditioning roof-top units at the county jail.
+The county plans to use a little more than $1 million in rescue plan money to replace the original heating and air-conditioning, rooftop units at the county jail.
 The jail opened in 1999.

 County facilities